Shifts in ASEAN Labour Laws

 Following the devastating pandemic, ASEAN nations have been making policy changes to promote ease of business and speed up economic recovery.
 So far, their approach to inclusive and sustainable growth has been uneven, and efforts are needed to formalise employment and widen the fiscal scope for protection.

 In November 2020, Indonesia introduced the Omnibus Law to drive investment and create jobs.
+This Law, commonly known as the “Omnibus Law”, is meant to attract investment and create jobs by streamlining regulations and simplifying the licensing process to improve the ease of doing business in Indonesia.
 However, the law will be revisited to correct procedural flaws, as unions protested against including a cut in mandatory severance benefits, new minimum wage limits and removal of some mandatory paid leave.

-To boost output, from 2022, Vietnam raised the number of overtime hours for employees from 40 per month, as stated in the Labour Code 2019, to 60 per month.
+To boost output, effective from April 1 2022, Vietnam raised the number of overtime hours for employees from 40 per month, as stated in the Labour Code 2019, to 60 per month.
 So, employers—who demonstrate business demand and have their employees’ consent—can make workers operate overtime for over 200 hours but not exceeding 300 hours a year.

 Gaps in adherence